Manchester Boddy: Newspaper

 Just before World War II in October 1941, a disastrous explosion and fire in Fall River, Massachusetts, destroyed a large plant of the Firestone Tire & Rubber Company and with it a large part of government's supply of raw rubber, necessitating scrap drives to collect rubber.
 Boddy was on the air every night for more than four months, appealing to the public to collect and turn in their old automobile tires and other scrap.
 In a memo to President Roosevelt, Boddy outlined a plan to get rubber out of Japanese-held Malaya.
 Three weeks after he had written the memo, Boddy received a letter from the President thanking him for the idea and telling him that the operation was under way.
 Whether or not the operation actually took place, the story became the basis of the 1950 Hollywood film Malaya, in which the character "John Manchester," portrayed by Lionel Barrymore, was based on Boddy.

 Boddy's editorial policies in these early years established the Daily News as the city's only liberal journalistic voice.

 After the end of World War II, Boddy's interest in the newspaper began to wane.
 His efforts to stimulate interest in various plans to boost the country's economy and his crusades for noble causes had ended with the war.
-Los Angeles had become a mecca for job-seekers and a refuge for new arrivals from the frozen East Coast.
+Los Angeles had become a mecca for job seekers and a refuge for new arrivals from the frozen East Coast.
 Postwar Los Angeles was emerging as an increasingly cosmopolitan city, and many of Boddy's editorial policies seemed quaint to the city's new residents.

-Boddy spent less and less time at the newspaper as he focused his energies on his estate, Descanso Gardens, in La Cañada, California, a suburb of Los Angeles.
+Boddy spent less and less time at the newspaper as he focused his energies on his estate, Descanso Gardens, in unincorporated Flintridge, now La Cañada Flintridge, California, a suburb of Los Angeles.
 He eventually turned the day-to-day operations over to his general manager, Robert L. Smith.
 Without Boddy, the newspaper lost its spunk and no longer tilted at windmills, reported newspaper researcher and writer Rob L. Wagner.
 By the fall of 1953, the Daily News was losing $75,000 a month, and it folded in December 1954.
 The assets were purchased by the Times Mirror Company.
 The Los Angeles Mirror, a Times-owned afternoon tabloid newspaper, took the Daily News name to become the Mirror-News.